Cuba Sea Turtle Adventure

 DAY 7: RETURN TO HAVANA

-After a late breakfast (to allow for sleeping in), we will board the bus to return to Havana.
-Check in to the Hotel Nacional and explore the fascinating history of this beautiful hotel.
-That evening will be a celebratory dinner and then out on the town to see Cuban music at the famous Zorro y Cuervo jazz club.
-Overnight at the historic Hotel Nacional (2 nights).
+After breakfast, we will board the bus to return to Havana, stopping for lunch along the way.
+The group will check in to the Hotel Nacional and have some time explore the fascinating history of this beautiful hotel.
+That evening will be a dinner a paladar and then head out on the town to see Cuban music at the famous Zorro y Cuervo jazz club or visit the unique Art Factory for music and other forms of art (entrance fees not included).
+Overnight at the Hotel Nacional (2 nights).

-One more full day to explore incredible Havana.
-Visit a rum museum to learn how this drink helped shape the country.
-Visit a local market to shop for Cuban art and handicrafts.
-Have lunch at the historic and beautiful 1830, right on the water.
+After a buffet breakfast at the hotel, board the bus and head out of town to visit the former home of Ernest Hemingway (make sure to check out his great boat!).
+Next you'll visit El Divino, a unique organic farm and community outreach program, where you'll also eat lunch.
 In the late afternoon, we will be treated to a private rooftop concert by Grupo Mezcla to learn about different genres of music in Cuba today with world class musicians.
 Dinner will be at La Casa, a wonderful third-generation paladar for a multi-course meal.

 DAY 9: DEPARTURE